 By creating employment opportunities and new units of deeply affordable housing with wraparound supports, Raising the Roof’s Reside provides a tangible, targeted long-term solution to ending homelessness in Canada.

-Raising the Roof renovated a single family house in downtown Toronto that was deemed “uninhabitable” by the City of Toronto and sat empty for years.
-Now, it will be a home for a refugee family.
-The Abel* family came to Canada in February 2021, fleeing the civil war in their country, with their four children aged 10, 11, 15 and 16 years.
-The Abel family will have a safe, beautiful, affordable home in a great location, with HOTT (Houses Opening Today Toronto) providing property management, ongoing supports for the family, and connecting them to the resources they need as they get established in their new life in Canada.
+Raising the Roof renovated a single-family house in downtown Toronto that was deemed “uninhabitable” by the City of Toronto and sat empty for years.
+Now, it is a refugee family of 6, with HOTT (Houses Opening Today Toronto) providing property management, ongoing supports for the family, and connecting them to the resources they need as they get established in their new life in Canada.